 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the A7 comes out slightly ahead of the G7X Mark II (9 : 8 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the A7 comes out slightly ahead of the G7X Mark II (9 : 8 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Canon G7 X Mark II (⇒ rgt)||HiRec||81/100 Silver||4.5/5||4/5||4.5/5||2016||699||latest||check|